vegaprotocol/vegacapsule/readme.md

 > ⚠️ Information:
 > The example bootstrap commands use the base default network configuration.
 The [network configurations](./net_confs) directory contains a number of defaults for various use cases for example with front end dApps or nullblockchain defined.
 Find out more about the <a href="#configuration">Configuration</a> fields.

-1. Check Nomad console is running by opening http://localhost:4646/
+4. Check Nomad console is running by opening the [Nomad UI](http://localhost:4646/) in a web browser.

 ## Configuration and templates